JoseVteEsteve/NotepadPlus-Cambridge-Pseudocode-Plugin/User Guide and Installation.md

 ### Writing pseudocode
-<br>Now, you can begin writing pseudocode programs using this hightlighting syntax.
+Now, you can begin writing pseudocode programs using this hightlighting syntax.

 # Improvements for newer versions
-<br>- Make <-- (assignment operator) using only one character
+- Make <-- (assignment operator) using only one character